urtzienriquez/Gallotia_DEB/README.md

   * quick first (unfinished) estimation, just to check
 * Added Wwb for all three sp and Ww0 for the one that was available
 * Added and changed some data to the *G. galloti* entry

+* Added *G. intermedia*
+  * only zero-variate data, and of questionable quality
+  * weights might be needed